 Why are avocados, especially guacamole dip, considered a required food for Super Bowl Parties?
 What’s the background?

 California, which has 60,000 acres of avocado orchards, has an avocado growing season running from March through August… not exactly friendly to the date of the Super Bowl.
 The popular “Hass” variety does not ripen until March.
 So, where do Super Bowl Avocados come from?

 In the run-up to the Super Bowl, 75% of all avocados shipped to the U.S. come from Mexico; the rest come from Chile.
-During Super Bowl this year, American appetites craved over 80 million pounds of avocados, which has increased tenfold in the last two decades.
+During the Super Bowl this year, American appetites crave over 80 million pounds of avocados, increasing tenfold in the last two decades.
 Avocados’ history goes back thousands of years to Mesoamerica.

 What Changed with Avocados?

 By far, Mexico is the largest exporter to the U.S., mainly from the western Mexican state of Michoacán.
 Indeed, over 300 million pounds of avocados are shipped to the U.S. from Mexico in the first three months of the year.
-Last year Mexico reported that more than 1,400 trucks left Michoacán for the U.S. every week, or a truckload every six minutes.
+In 2022, Mexico reported that more than 1,400 trucks left Michoacán for the U.S. every week, or a truckload every six minutes.

 And this is just for Super Bowl season.
 Otherwise, the U.S. consumed over 2.8 billion pounds of the favored Hass avocados last year.

 The Most Popular Avocado

 The cultivar was first grown in the U.S. by Rudolph Hass in 1926 in La Habra Heights, CA; he even patented his avocado in 1935.
 In the U.S., the Hass cultivar makes up 80% of the crop and 95% of the California crop.
 Hass’ original tree spawned millions of others, and it is now grown elsewhere in the world, dwarfing the U.S. crop.